roubles/kns/README.md

 - `pick` library (installed automatically with `pip install kubens`)

 ### License
-This project is licensed under the Creative Commons Attribution-Noncommercial-Share Alike license.
+This project is licensed under the MIT license.